 After another typical Kyrie release that was the 5th model catered towards Kyrie-like low-profile guards, the latest Kyrie 6 might be looking to shake things up a bit?
 I know I’ve said that and a lot of us did, a few years in a row now.
+Regardless, I’m bringing you my Nike Kyrie 6 review after 2 months of play.

-Regardless, I present you my Nike Kyrie 6 review – we’ll be taking a look if the same $130 price tag is still worth it, I’ll be breaking down how I felt about the shoe’s fit & comfort, all-around performance on the court and if you own a pair of Kyrie 5’s, I’ll hopefully help you make up your mind if you should upgrade.
+We’ll be taking a look if the same $130 price tag is still worth it, I’ll be breaking down how I felt about the shoe’s fit & comfort, all-around performance on the court and if you own a pair of Kyrie 5’s, I’ll hopefully help you make up your mind if you should upgrade.

 Let’s get into it!

 #4 in Best Traction Shoes

 Weight: 16.5 oz / 468 g. (size 10.5 US)

 Cushion: Forefoot Air Zoom Turbo & Phylon midsole

 Best Offer On: Amazon Finish Line